Gardamuse/gardamuse.github.io/_sections/cookiepolicy.md

 ---
 layout: post
-title: Cookie Policy
+title: Privacy Policy
-section-id: cookiepolicy
+section-id: privacypolicy
 ---

 This site uses cookies (small files stored on your device) to let the comment plugin **[Disqus](https://disqus.com)** remember that you are logged in, and to report anonymous usage statistics via **Google Analytics**.